 If you are looking for some mid-to-late season bloomers for your garden that are beloved by butterflies, you MUST consider Joe Pye Weed!
 This is a pollinator favorite that does great in moist to medium conditions and brings in beneficial insects.
+I’ve been growing and admiring Joe Pye weed for years and will share all that I’ve learned with you.

 This article will be a gardening ‘how-to’ for growing and caring for Joe Pye Weed.
 It will cover a large number of topics.
 I’ve created the digital table of contents below to help you in your learning about this wonderful plant: